qdm12/Devops_RESTful/README.md

 7. The Docker image should be on the Bluemix webpage.
 Click on it to create a container.
 8. Access the URL showing as *Routes* under *Group details* to access the running container.
 You can access it at [http://portfoliocontainer.mybluemix.net](http://portfoliocontainer.mybluemix.net)

+## VII - Test driven development and PyUnit
+1. If not on Vagrant, install **pip** and enter `pip install coverage`
+2. Run the server test with `coverage run server_test.py`
+3. Check the coverage percentage of the code with `coverage report -m --include= server.py`

 ## For ongoing work, please refer to this page:
 [https://github.com/rofrano/nyu-homework-2](https://github.com/rofrano/nyu-homework-2)
 - PART 1: Deploy the service in Docker Containers on Bluemix (submit URL of service on Bluemix)